isomerpages/moe-jieminpri/index.md

   - infobar:
       title: SLS
       subtitle: Student Learning Space
-      description: Learn More About Our Use of SLS
+      description: Learn more about our use of SLS
       button: View More
       url: /sls
 ---